There's just no simple answer to that question without knowing what your situation is.

 This is a good sealer to choose if you want a natural matte finish.

-The concrete must be fully cured (at least 28 days old) to use this type of sealer.
+For some penetrating sealers, the concrete must be fully cured (at least 28 days old) before you seal the concrete with it.

 DENSIFIERS & HARDENERS - are another form of penetrating sealer.